mariahhavro/CPS240FinanceApp/README.md

 # CPS240FinanceApp

-Cup O’ Java Financial Institute is a financial application that uses Java Swing to allow users to
+Cup O’ Java Financial Institute is a financial application that uses Java Swing to allow users to view and interact with important financial information.

 ## Features
 - Users can make accounts with a personal username and password